Mark Wahlberg spotted in Grand Rapids

-FOX 17 is told he was seen at Meijer Corporate.
-However, his reason for the visit remains unknown.
+Sources tell FOX 17 the actor was seen at Meijer’s corporate offices in Walker.
+However, the reason for his visit remains unknown.

 Wahlberg is an actor, former model and businessman.
 He was the frontman for the group Marky Mark and the Funky Bunch and has also appeared in a number of films including Deepwater Horizon, The Fighter and The Departed.